-But by this great time everyone stank, and we again found ourselves.
-We were a rich food source for the newly developed Cat and Dog Hunters.
-We did what everyone else had down in the past; we moved into the forests, and up into the safety of the trees.
+But by this great time everyone stank, and we once again found ourselves prey.
+Our distant ancestors became a rich food source for the newly developed cat and dog hunters, and at that point: we then did what everyone else had down in the past when threatened, our direct line moved into the forests, and up into the safety of the trees.

 – Some stayed small and relied on speed.

 – Some hid, and only came out at night.